alexwlchan/alexwlchan.net/src/_drafts/reading-a-chinese-dictionary.md

 </figure>

 Notice as well how the right-hand side of 渴 (thirsty) and 喝 (drink) are the same, even though they have different radicals.
+If you didn't know what they meant, you could still spot they were related.
 Chinese characters aren't drawn arbitrarily – there is a pattern to their strokes and lines.

-Unfortunately spotting a radical isn’t as simple as “look at the strokes on the left”.
+Unfortunately spotting a radical isn’t as simple as just “look at the strokes on the left”.
 A radical doesn't always have to appear on the left; it can appear anywhere in the character.
 Here are two more examples - the grass radical on top of the character, and the knife radical on the right.